Master Horiyoshi III Nakano Yoshihito was born on the 9th of March 1946 in Japan.

 Somerset House London U.K. 21st March till 1st of July 2012.

-Horiyoshi III also had exhibitions in the National East-Asian Museum of Stockholm, Sweden, two times.
-One in 1986 and one in 2005.
-The latest one became a wandering exhibition and was shown in the Bildmuseet Umea Sweden in 2006.
-It was organized by Matti Senju Sedholm Horimatsu and Alex Kofuu Reinke Horikitsune.
+Horiyoshi III also had exhibitions in the National East-Asian Museum of Stockholm, Sweden, two times, one in 1986 and the other in 2005.
+The latest one became a wandering exhibition and was shown in the Bildmuseet Umea Sweden in 2006 and it was organized by Matti Senju Sedholm Horimatsu and Alex Kofuu Reinke Horikitsune.

-The Somerset House exhibition in 2012 showed master Horiyoshi III’s latest work which are the Kakejiku hanging silk scrolls.
-Some are available here on this website.
-They are painted with black Japanese sumi ink and traditional Japanese mineral colours painted on silk or Japanese rice paper.
-The designs are strictly traditional Japanese based on the folk tales and religion of the master’s native country as well as calligraphy and it will be the first time that these are shown in Europe.
+The Somerset House exhibition in 2012 showed master Horiyoshi III’s latest works, which are the Kakejiku hanging silk scrolls.
+They are painted with black Japanese sumi ink and traditional Japanese mineral colors painted on silk or Japanese rice paper.
+The designs are strictly traditional Japanese based on the folk tales and religion of the master’s native country as well as calligraphy.

-Due to his kidney failure in 2007 and his weekly hospital visits he is not able to attend any events apart the ones in the greater Tokyo area.
+Note: Due to his total kidney failure in 2007 and his weekly hospital visits he is not able to attend any events apart the ones in the greater Tokyo area.